Motorcycle Patrolman Robert D. Leigh | Cincinnati Police Division

 October 16, 1930 to April 27, 1940

-Patrolman Robert D. Leigh left a wife, Lucille Leigh, and five children, Robert Leigh, Jr. (16), Marjorie Leigh (14), Gilbert Leigh (12), Ronald Leigh (10), and Patricia Leigh (7).
-On April 30, 1940, Patrolman Leigh was buried in the Soldiers’ Section (between Sections A and I) in Laurel Cemetery, Madisonville.
-Pallbearers included Patrolmen and fellow riders Lawrence Lee, Fred Mitchell, August Barber, John Davis, John Reid and Paul Steuer.
+Patrolman Leigh left a wife, Lucille Leigh, and five children, Robert Leigh, Jr. (16), Marjorie Leigh (14), Gilbert Leigh (12), Ronald Leigh (10), and Patricia Leigh (7).
+On April 30, 1940, Patrolman Leigh was buried in Laurel Cemetery in Madisonville.
+Pallbearers included fellow Motorcycle Patrolmen Lawrence Lee, Fred Mitchell, August Barber, John Davis, John Reid, and Paul Steuer.

 Dr. Ettor, in a state of shock at what had happened, was taken to his residence at General Hospital.
 When interviewed by Patrolmen James Decker and Thomas Murray, both of the Accident Investigation Division of the Highway Safety Bureau, the doctor stated that he had been watching for two automobiles – both travelling north on Reading Road – to pass his driveway and that after they did so, he then exited his driveway and entered on to the street.
 Dr. Ettor further stated that he did not see Patrolman Leigh until Leigh’s motorcycle collided with the Pontiac that he was driving.
 He was cited for failing to yield the right of way at a private drive.